CFenner/MMM-AirQuality/README.md

 ### Location

+Determine the station you want to display by selecting a station on the [map](https://aqicn.org/here/).

+#### Using Station Names

-Determine the station you want to display.
-Select a station on the [map](https://aqicn.org/here/) and copy the location part from the URL.
-For example `http://aqicn.org/city/netherland/utrecht/griftpark/` would be `netherland/utrecht/griftpark/`.
+If the selected station is a named station, e.g. `http://aqicn.org/city/netherland/utrecht/griftpark/` use the name from the URL in your `location` variable.
+For the given example this would be `netherland/utrecht/griftpark/`.

+#### Third-Party Sensors

+If your station is affiliated with a third-party air sensor network, such as the *uRad Monitor air quality sensor network*, you are required to specify the station identifier (e.g., A129586) in your `location` variable.
+For the station `https://aqicn.org/station/@63628/` this would be `A63628`, so just replace the `@` with an `A`.
+Please verify data retrieval by visiting `https://api.waqi.info/feed/<provide station Id>/?token=<provide your token>`.

+#### Using GPS Coordinates

 You may also get the data for specific longitude and latitude.
-Set the `location` to `geo::lat;:lng/` and replace `lat` and `lng` with your values.
+Set the `location` to `geo:lat;lng/` and replace `lat` and `lng` with your values.

-If your station is affiliated with a third-party air sensor network, such as the uRad Monitor air quality sensor network, you are required to specify the station identifier (e.g., A129586) to set `location`.
-Please verify data retrieval by visiting `https://api.waqi.info/feed/<provide station Id>/?token=<provide your token>`.
+### Further Options

 You may want to set the following options in the config section as well: